Document Management Systems: All information about DMS

 - Better cooperation: central data retention facilitates common use of documents

-- High traceability: thanks to version control and logging
+- High traceability: thanks to versioning and logging

 - Comply securely with SLAs: thanks to deadline management with several escalation levels